 High Mountain Rustic Loaf

-In a medium bowl, mix together 2 cups all-purpose flour and ¼ teaspoon yeast.
+Day 1: In a medium bowl, mix together 2 cups of all-purpose flour and ¼ teaspoon yeast.
 Slowly add one cup of cool water, and stir with a fork until you have a really thick-heavy-pasty-goo of a dough-ball, all stuck together in the middle of the bowl.
 If it is too soft, sticky, and wet and sticks to the bowl more than to itself, just add a little more flour.
 If it is a little too dry, and not holding together and remaining crumbly, add just a bit more water.
-I use a fork to mash this up together, no kneading required.
+I use a fork to mash this up together, no kneading is required.
 It takes about 2 minutes.
-Stir it up good, cover the bowl with plastic wrap, and leave it on the counter all day.
+Stir it up well, cover the bowl with plastic wrap, and leave it on the counter all day.
 Several hours later or at the end of the day, put it in the fridge overnight.